Skip to Main Content

 2. Title of source.

-• If the source has a container, you will typically put the title of source in quotation marks.
+• If the source has a container, you will typically put the title of the source in quotation marks.

 • If the source does not have a container, or if it would most commonly be published without a container, put the title of the source in italics.